-We might not even notice how we are barely breathing, or that we are tensing and armoring our muscles in a way that can keep so much creative information out of our awareness.
+We might not notice how we are barely breathing, or that we are tensing and armouring our muscles in a way that can keep so much creative information out of our awareness.

+Much of our emotional life is non-verbal, and if we were to be really honest with ourselves, we often cannot put a finger onto why we feel upset.
 Many of us go through our days feeling a nameless anger, sadness, or anxiety and fear.
-Much of our emotional life is non-verbal, and if we were to be really honest with ourselves, we often cannot put a finger onto why we feel upset.

-Imagery, symbol, color and pattern are often richer than words and can express and acknowledge feelings in a larger, more all encompassing way.
-Rather than always trying to verbalize a reason as to why we feel as we do, we can employ the immediacy of present moment attention through the process of visual self-expression.
+Imagery, symbol, color and pattern are often richer than words and can express and acknowledge feelings in a more all encompassing way.
+Rather than always trying to verbalize a reason as to why we feel as we do, we can heal through the immediacy of present moment attention through the process of visual self-expression.

 If we do not have some kind of wordless creative practice, our level of emotional repression can become our defended "comfort zone", where we make every effort to suppress any hint of discomfort from coming into our awareness.
 This comfort zone of our accustomed repression is the enclosed area that keeps our connection to other people out of our care and awareness.

-So for a time when a layer of my subconscious/unconscious, unintegrated psychology comes up, I will much feel worse.
-My heart will ache or feel bitter or sad, or intense anger will come up to be seen in the light of my awareness.
-I try to stay intensely present when a difficult layer of repressed material comes up.
+For a time when a layer of my subconscious/unconscious, unintegrated psychology comes up, we can feel worse rather than better.
+Our heart heart might ache or feel bitter or sad.
+Intense anger might come up to be seen in the light of awareness.
 Repressed feelings and all of the behaviors that constellate around those difficult feelings are like a blind spot where we keep life out.

-Because I like to commit to deepening into creative practices, I have explored many expressive art modalites, such as collage journaling, doodling, stream of consciousness drawing, and poetry writing.
+Because I like to commit to deepening into creative practices, I have explored many expressive art modalites, such as collage journaling, stream of consciousness drawing, and poetry writing.
 I usually commit to one modality for a period of a year to see how deeply I can go into the process.
-I am always profoundly deepened at the end of the year and I have many journals that affirm the truth that we are designed to heal and become conscious.
+I am always profoundly deepened at the end of the year.

 The Creative Mirror of Life

-The day I was contemplating my full engagement with my own life, I intuitively opened one of my favorite books, "The Untethered Soul" by Michael A. Singer and read this:
+The day I was contemplating full engagement with my own life, I intuitively opened one of my favorite books, "The Untethered Soul" by Michael A. Singer and read this: